dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

 The described functions fetch records from endpoints based on their names, e.g., user_role() accesses the "user_role" endpoint.

-Each resource yields dictionaries of records from the Salesforce API via the get_records() function.

 b) Resource `opportunity` (incremental loading):

 This resource function retrieves records from the Salesforce "Opportunity" endpoint in incremental